willcliffy/wave-function-collapse-go/README.md

 A simple implementation of Wave Function Collapse for procedural terrain generation written in Golang.
 This is largely a direct port of [Martin Donald's](https://www.youtube.com/@MartinDonald) work in Godot.
 An overview of his process and inspiration can be found [here](https://www.youtube.com/watch?v=2SuvO4Gi7uY).

-The purpose of pulling this portion of the process out of GDScript and into Godot is to minimize the amount of computation that needs to occur in-engine.
-Long-term, I would like to use this to design an API capable of generating, storing, and retreiving maps.
+The purpose of pulling this portion of the process out of GDScript and into Golang is to minimize the amount of computation that needs to occur in-engine.
+Long-term, I would like to use this to design an API capable of generating, storing, and retrieving maps.

 ## Demonstration